-Adrienne Davis holds a dual appointment as William M. Van Cleve Professor of Law and Vice Provost of the University.
-In the College of Arts & Sciences she holds courtesy appointments in the departments of African and African-American Studies; History; and Women, Gender & Sexuality Studies.
+Adrienne Davis holds a dual appointment as William M. Van Cleve Professor of Law and in the College of Arts & Sciences she holds courtesy appointments in the departments of African and African-American Studies; History; and Women, Gender & Sexuality Studies.
 Davis is a graduate of Yale College and Yale Law School, where she served on the Executive Committee of the Yale Law Journal.

 Professor Davis served as the Vice Provost for Faculty and Institutional Diversity from 2010 – 2021.
 From 2015 until 2017 she chaired the University’s Commission on Diversity and Inclusion, which was charged with designing a university-wide plan for diversity.
 She worked closely with stakeholders at the University on a range of institutional policies, initiatives, and programs, including ones that support students and staff.

 As a teacher and scholar Davis focuses on “the law of daily life,” or how law regulates and affects people’s daily interactions, decisions, and identities.
 She teaches Trusts & Estates, Contracts, and a variety of legal theory seminars, including ones on Slavery & the Law, Feminist Legal Theory, and Law & Literature.
 At the University of North Carolina, she received the law school’s Frederick B. McCall Award for Teaching Excellence.